shichen14/shichen14.github.io/_publications/2025-09-18-HUD-comment.md

 collection: publications
 category: manuscripts
 permalink: /publication/2025-09-18-HUD-comment
-excerpt: '*with Areez Gangji, Sunny Karim, Anthony McCanny and Matthew D. Webb*<br>**Revise and resubmit, Journal of Political Economy.**<br />This comment revisits the analysis in Christensen and Timmins (2022).
+excerpt: '*with Areez Gangji, Sunny Karim, Anthony McCanny and Matthew D. Webb*<br>**Revise and resubmit, Journal of Political Economy. [<a href="https://www.econstor.eu/bitstream/10419/286601/1/I4R-DP108.pdf">Link to paper</a>]**<br />This comment revisits the analysis in Christensen and Timmins (2022).
 We identify two critical errors used in the original analysis, one with the data and the other with coding.
 When either error is corrected several major results in the paper change, either in statistical significance or in effect size.'
 date: 2024-04-01
 venue:
 slidesurl: